-Links to external website are forbidden during a tutorial.
-We don’t want people’s attention diverted from the task they are going through (which emphasize the fact that each step should have enough knowledge to be self-sufficient).
+Links to external websites are forbidden during a tutorial.
+We don’t want people’s attention diverted from the task they are going through (which emphasizes the fact that each step should have enough knowledge to be self-sufficient).
 In particular, do not link the reader to the reference documentation.
 We want to keep the user’s attention on the current task only.
 Download links are allowed though.

 As previously written, only the first and last steps can (and probably should) link to external documentation for prerequisites or learning more on a particular topic.
 The same rule applies to external websites for libraries or frameworks.

 The only exception to this rule is when linking to source code that is being used as a checkpoint in the tutorial (eg. “your code should look like this”).

 Of course, this doesn’t concern key tutorial actions happening on a given website, like Launchpad, GitHub, login.ubuntu.com, etc.

 This is mostly for developer oriented tutorials, but if this rule can be applied to an admin/advanced users oriented one, please do so!

 The advice is to provide regular checkpoints where people can sync back their source code with the tutorial, in particular, at the start of a given step.
 Readers could have stopped then resumed going through a tutorial, and may not have the source code from previous steps anymore.
 Consequently, in the case of a code-writing tutorial, please try to provide a link to the current state of the code at the start of a step.

 You can refer to it as “If you want to ensure you have all the needed bits we saw together in the previous steps…“ and point to an external repository on GitHub, Launchpad or others… This element should be in an admonition:

 Check or download here to see what your current directory should look like.

 “here” being a link to the code in question.